odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration/ups_credentials.rst

   services.
 - :guilabel:`Paperless Documents`: Enables the upload of document images to link to shipments.
-- :guilabel:`Shipping`: Enables UPS shipping services, such as preparing packages for shipment, managing returns, and canceling scheduled shipments.
+- :guilabel:`Shipping`: Enables UPS shipping services, such as preparing packages for shipment, managing returns, and cancelling scheduled shipments.
 - :guilabel:`Rating`: Compare delivery services and shipping rates.

 Finally, click :guilabel:`Save` and accept UPS's terms and conditions.